UCONN-ITAC/itac-docs/docs/Recommendations/HVAC/hvac-retrofit.md

 ## Anticipated Costs

-Implementation costs include equipment purchase, installation labor, removal of existing units, and any necessary electrical or structural modifications.
-Obtain quotes from HVAC contractors for accurate pricing.
+**Equipment:** Research high efficiency units to retrofit that have pricing available.
+Look for a unit that is the same size of the one that is being replaced.

+**Installation:** We assume that rigging, installation, and commissioning takes approximately 30 hours per unit.
+Multiply this by the standard labor rate for high-skilled labor to determine labor costs.

 !!! warning
-    RTU retrofits may qualify for utility rebates or efficiency incentives.
+    RTU retrofits usually qualify for utility rebates or efficiency incentives.
 Check with the local utility provider before finalizing cost estimates.
 Subtract any incentives from the implementation cost before calculating payback.